As of August 2021, with standard timing, the in-person LSAT consists of four 35-minute multiple-choice sections:

 You can, however, start the application process before taking the LSAT.
 As you begin your LSAT preparation, you should determine to which schools you intend to apply so that you can set a realistic goal.
 You can also start planning your application essays and letters of recommendation while preparing for the LSAT.

 Each LSAT administration costs $200.
 When you apply to law schools, you must also use the Credential Assembly Service (CAS), which costs an additional $195.
 Each individual score report sent to Law Schools costs $45.

 You can change your test date for a fee of $125.
 You can change your test center for a fee of $125.
 You can learn more about LSAT fees here.

-For every official in-person LSAT administration you must bring:
+For every official LSAT administration you must have: